 A: Symptoms of Vitamin D deficiency in children include developing rickets, which is a disease characterized by severe bowleggedness, as well as and brittle/ soft bones and mineralization of bones.
-In adults, osteoperosis or osteopenia are common symptoms of having too little Vitamin D, as well as poor bone health and frequent fractures (especially of the spine, femur and humerus).
+In adults, osteoporosis or osteopenia are common symptoms of having too little Vitamin D, as well as poor bone health and frequent fractures (especially of the spine, femur, and humerus).
 Adults and children will also experience low bone density and weak muscles.

 Q: Who is most at risk for Vitamin D deficiency?

 A: It might come as a bit of a surprise, but Vitamin D deficiency is actually quite common, particularly among the elderly, in infants, in people with darker skinned who are less prone to absorb Vitamin D from direct sunlight because of the darker pigmentation of their skin, and people living at higher latitudes who see less of the sun.
-One of the main reasons Vitamin D deficiency is more common in older adults is because these people are at an increased risk for developing osteoperosis and bone health issues because of the natural weakening of bones with age.
+One of the main reasons Vitamin D deficiency is more common in older adults is because these people are at an increased risk for developing osteoporosis and bone health issues because of the natural weakening of bones with age.